Our world changes at faster and faster pace.

 The co-author of Traction, Justin Mares is the founder of two startups and the former director of revenue at Exceptional, a software company that was acquired by Rackspace.

-The formula to a successful customer acquisition goes through what the authors call Bullseye Framework.
+The formula for a successful customer acquisition goes through what the authors call Bullseye Framework.

 My life in advertising